 All of this relies on software testing.
 Testing is necessary, but the time that strong, sequential testing requires (and that the market demands) means a longer time-to-market, hurting success and profits.
 Parallel test is a new framework for testing software that radically reduces the cost and time associated with traditional testing methodologies.

 Brief History of Previous Testing Frameworks

 Testing is an inherent software development process that has been used for decades as part of the Waterfall approach.
-In traditional test environments, testing is manual.
+In traditional test environments, testing is manual and sequential.
 Designated testers, anyone from actual developers to potential users, would start using beta software to find pieces that don’t work, bugs, inefficiencies – anything the developers could use to review their work and attempt to solve them before software release.

 Problems often outnumbered solutions, and software went to market with built-in issues.
 Companies may have been aware of some, but may not have had the resources (time or money) to resolve them.
 For decades, manual testing has been the most accessible option, despite the time it takes – and manually-tested software can still contain errors, because it’s not an automatic process.

 Fully embracing automatic testing results in slackness and reticence, particularly because of its high costs.

 Defining parallel testing